 The following precautions can help minimize the risk of developing lymphedema in at-risk patients and to minimize complications in patients already exhibiting symptoms:

-- Clean the affected area daily, monitoring for signs of infection, and apply moisturizers afterwards to prevent dry, cracked skin.
+- Clean the affected area daily with a pH neutral and unscented soap, monitoring for signs of infection, and apply moisturizers afterwards to prevent dry, cracked skin.

-- Thoroughly clean, apply antibiotics (if physician prescribed), and monitor wound for signs of infection.
+- Thoroughly clean wounds apply antibiotics (if physician prescribed) and monitor for signs of infection.

-- Wear gloves while cooking or gardening to reduce the risk of cuts, burns and scrapes.
+- Wear gloves while cooking, gardening and other activities with heat and sharp objects to reduce the risk of cuts, burns and scrapes.

 - Likewise, use an electric razor to shave in order to reduce the risk of cuts and skin irritation